aydos/nodejs_chess/README.md

     var g_garbo = new Worker("/js/garbochess.js");

-To check messages from worker, we need a onmessage function
+To check messages from worker, we need an onmessage function

     g_garbo.onmessage = function (e) {
        ...